Reinhold Tüxen: After 1945

-The central office for the vegetation mapping of the Reich was transferred to the Federal Institute for Vegetation Mapping after the Second World War.
-In the immediate post-war period, Tüxen was able to fend off several attempts to close the facility with the help of foreign research colleagues.
-Tüxen remained its head until 1962, when the Federal Institute was transferred to the Federal Research Institute for Nature Conservation and Landscape Ecology.
-In 1964 he retired, but carried on plant sociological research in his new place of residence in the Rinteln district of Todenmann and remained in lively exchange with the international research community in this field until his death in 1980.
+After WWII the central office for the vegetation mapping of the Reich was transferred to the Federal Institute for Vegetation Mapping.
+In the immediate post-war period, Tüxen was able to fend off several attempts to close the facility with the help of foreign research colleagues and Tüxen remained its head until 1962, when the Federal Institute was transferred to the Federal Research Institute for Nature Conservation and Landscape Ecology.

 In 1946, Tüxen re-founded the floristic-sociological working group in Lower Saxony, now under the name of the floristic-sociological working group, of which he remained chairman until 1971 and whose work he decisively determined.
-The working group became one of the largest botanical organizations in Germany.
-Since Tüxen's death, the consortium's communications have been published under the name Tuexenia.
+The working group became one of the largest botanical organizations in Germany, the consortium's communications have been published under the name Tuexenia since his death.

-In addition, Tüxen worked as an editor on the specialist journal Vegetatio (today: Plant Ecology), which was founded in 1949.
+Tüxen worked as an editor on the journal Vegetatio (today: Plant Ecology), which was founded in 1949.

-Afterlife
+From 1956 to 1958 Tüxen invited Japanese botanist and expert in plant ecology Akira Miyawaki to work at the Federal Institute for Vegetation Mapping with him on potential natural vegetation.
+Miyawaki returned to Japan in 1960.
+He applied the methods of mapping potential natural vegetation and found relicts of ancient forests still present in the vicinity of temples and shrines.
+Inventorying over 10,000 sites throughout Japan, he was able to identify potential flora affected by different types of human activity.

+In 1964, Tüxen retired, but carried on plant sociological research in his new place of residence in the Rinteln district of Todenmann and remained in lively exchange with the international research community in this field.
+He died in 1980.

+Legacy

-Tüxen's estate, which the state of Lower Saxony acquired after his death, is now kept in the Institute for Geobotany at the Leibniz University Hannover.
+Tüxen's estate, which the state of Lower Saxony acquired after his death, is kept in the Institute for Geobotany at the Leibniz University Hannover.
 In particular, it includes around 25,000 partly handwritten and unpublished vegetation photographs from Tüxen and his staff.
 In 2003 these were digitized.

 The Reinhold-Tüxen-Gesellschaft, the Reinhold-Tüxen-Preis of the city of Rinteln, the trade journal Tuexenia, as well as the Reinhold-und-Johanna-Tüxen-Stiftung are named after him.

+In 2021, his work at Auschwitz has been criticized to exemplify the incidental juxtaposition of conservation and systematic extinction of human life.